 This is often a great place to start because it’s so common and so often an “unforced error,” caused entirely by poor “sleep hygiene” — the cumulative effects of many little things that disturb sleep.
 It’s even more important to work on sleep hygiene even when it’s not the main problem, like for people with sleep disorders, like sleep apnea, which are shockingly common.
 The more trouble you have with factors you cannot control, the more important it is not to neglect the factors you can control.
-See The Insomnia Guide: Serious insomnia-fighting advice from a veteran of the sleep wars.
+See The Insomnia Guide for Chronic Pain Patients: Serious insomnia-fighting advice from a veteran of the sleep wars.

-Get less smoke
+Inhale less smoke

 Quitting is also the simplest thing on this list that you can tackle.
 But simple is not the same as easy, of course, and beating a nicotine addiction is incredibly difficult for many people — so stressful that it can interfere with everything else.
 On the other hand, not everyone finds it crazy hard to get rid of nicotine.
 Advice on smoking cessation is out of the scope of this website.
 But I have written about its relevance to chronic pain, which may help to inspire you: see Smoking and Chronic Pain: We often underestimate the power of (tobacco) smoking to make things hurt more and longer.